abik11/tips-tricks/Powershell.md

 #method 2
 $env:ANDROID_HOME = "C:\Android\android-sdk"
 ```
-In method one we use PSProvider and **new-item** cmdlet to add new variable.
+In method 1 we use PSProvider (`Env:`) and **new-item** cmdlet to add new variable.
 With the same method we can add files, directories, registry keys and many more, depending on your PSProviders!

 ### Powershell profile
 You can personalize Powershell console and variables.
 There is something called Powershell profile, it is a Powershell script that will be run before the console will start.
 You can put there some variable initialization, some customization, anything you want Powershell do for you everytime when you work in the console.
 One of the most useful things is to put there module or library imports so you will have all the necesary functions and cmdlets after starting Powershell console.
 The path to Powershell profile is stored in **$profile** variable.